Tax treatment of company cars in 2023

-In 2022, the federal government took a number of measures to make the vehicle fleets of Belgian companies more environmentally friendly.
-The intention is clear: vehicles with combustion engines should no longer be on the road by 2026.
+In 2022, the federal government took certain measures to make the vehicle fleets of Belgian companies more environmentally friendly.
+The aim is to phase out combustion engine company cars by 2026, which is why tax breaks are being reduced.

 Tax deductibility of fossil-fuel vehicles